Non-charitable Purpose Trusts for International Estate Planning: A Comprehensive Guide

 Limited Precedents: Fewer court cases and legal interpretations to guide trustees, which can lead to uncertainties.

-British Virgin Islands (BVI)S. 84A, 1961 (as amended)Established Framework for Non-Charitable Trusts: Clearly defined laws support the creation and operation of non-charitable purpose trusts, ensuring legal certainty.
+British Virgin Islands (BVI)Trustee Act, 1961 (S. 84A)Established Framework for Non-Charitable Trusts: Clearly defined laws support the creation and operation of non-charitable purpose trusts, ensuring legal certainty.

 International Recognition: BVI’s strong reputation enhances the trustworthiness and reliability of trusts established here.